hundrog/photo-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an application to show 3 fundamental aspects for a web application
+* Users Registration with email confirmation
+* Pay for a service/product (single time)
+* Upload files to an AWS E3 bucket

+Build with

-* Ruby version
+* Ruby 2.6.3 | Rails 5.2.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Uses Devise, Sendgrid, Stripe and AWS E3 bucket

+* You can chek it in action in : https://hundrog-photo-app.herokuapp.com

+* You can Use stripe cards to test: https://stripe.com/docs/testing

-* Deployment instructions
+  * 4242424242424242	Visa

-* ...
+  * 5555555555554444	Mastercard

+* Use a yopmail email: http://www.yopmail.com/